-Lorena E. Ahumada is Of Counsel to the Firm and a member of the Litigation Department.
+Lorena E. Ahumada is Of Counsel and Employment Compliance Officer to the Firm.
+She also is a member of the Litigation Department.
 She practices in the areas of complex commercial litigation, employment litigation and counseling, and insurance coverage.

 Lorena has extensive experience in business litigation.
 She also regularly counsels private and public employers on a broad range of employment and human resources issues, including compliance with civil rights and equal employment laws, hiring and firing practices, compliance with wage and hour and FMLA requirements, and racial and sexual harassment investigation practices.
 Lorena also drafts and reviews employment policies, handbooks and other contracts.

 The George Washington University Law School (J.D.
 2003)

 University of New Hampshire (B.A.
 1995, cum laude)

 U.S. Court of Appeals for the Third Circuit

 U.S. District Court for the Eastern District of Pennsylvania

 From 2008 to 2013, Lorena was recognized yearly by Pennsylvania Super Lawyers as a “Rising Star” in the area of business litigation.

 Lorena was honored by the Delaware Valley Most Influential Latinos Foundation as one of the 2012 Delaware Valley’s Most Influential Latinos.

 Co-Author, “The Impact of Recent Social Media Developments on Employers,” The Legal Intelligencer’s online Social Media supplement, May 7, 2013.